openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 types.
 The existing `a*` bytecodes are extended to uniformly support references to both identity and primitive classes.

-There are two new instruction used for constructing instances of primitive classes.
+There are two new bytecode instructions used for constructing instances of primitive classes.

- - `defaultvalue` is the analogue of `new` for primitive class instances; it leaves a reference to the default (all zero) instance of an primitive class on the stack.
-(Uninitialized fields and array elements are also initialized to the default value for that type, as if by `defaultvalue`.)
+ - `defaultvalue` is the analogue of `new` for primitive class instances; it leaves a reference to the default (all zero) instance of a primitive class on the stack.
+(Fields and array elements of a `Q` type are also initialized to the default value for that type, as if by `defaultvalue`.)
+The sole operand of this bytecode is a reference to a `CONSTANT_Class` item giving the name of the primitive class (not its `Q` descriptor).

- - `withfield` is the analogue of `putfield` for primitive class instances; it takes a reference to an primitive object and a new field value on the stack, and leaves  a reference on the stack to an instance of the primitive class whose fields are all the same as the original instance, except for the specified field.
+ - `withfield` is the analogue of `putfield` for primitive class instances; it takes a reference to a primitive object and a new field value on the stack, and leaves  a reference on the stack to an instance of the primitive class whose fields are all the same as the original instance, except for the specified field.